 The Group seeks to align its sustainability reporting with GRI Standards (Core).
-The GRI Standards are a set of sustainability reporting standards published and maintained by the Global Reporting Initiative ('GRI'), an independent organisation established in 1997 to create common standards for sustainability reporting by companies and governments.
+The GRI Standards are a set of sustainability reporting standards published and maintained by the Global Reporting Initiative ('GRI'), an independent organisation established To properly reflect efficiency gains from operational improvements made in the five year period, the Group has adopted intensity targets for its CO_2 emissions and water consumption.

+in 1997 to create common standards for sustainability reporting by companies and governments.